SneaksAndData/esd-services-api-client-go/spark/README.md

 		GetTokenFunc: getToken,
 	}

-	// Create a new instance of the claim service sparkService, err := spark.New(configSpark)
+	// Create a new instance of the spark service sparkService, err := spark.New(configSpark)
 	if err != nil {
 		log.Fatalf("Failed to create spark service: %v", err)